junxit/us-congress-bills-113/bill.md

 - **(b)** *Execution* To the extent that the Hualapai Tribe Agreement does not conflict with this Act, and in support of the purposes of this Act, the Secretary shall execute—
   - **(1)** the Hualapai Tribe Agreement (including all exhibits to the Hualapai Tribe Agreement requiring the signature of the Secretary); and
   - **(2)** any amendment to the Hualapai Tribe Agreement (including any amendment to an exhibit of the Hualapai Tribe Agreement requiring the signature of the Secretary) that is necessary to make the Hualapai Tribe Agreement consistent with this Act.
-- **(c)** *Discretion of Secretary* The Secretary may execute any other amendment to the Hualapai Tribe Agreement (including any amendment to an exhibit to the Hualapai Tribe Agreement requiring the signature of the Secretary) that is not inconsistent with this Act, if the amendment does not require approval by Congress.
+- **(c)** *Modifications and corrections* The Secretary may execute any other amendment to the Hualapai Tribe Agreement (including any amendment to an exhibit to the Hualapai Tribe Agreement requiring the signature of the Secretary) that is not inconsistent with this Act, if the amendment—
+  - **(1)** is approved by the Secretary and the parties to the Hualapai Tribe Agreement; and
+  - **(2)** does not require approval by Congress.
 - **(d)** *Contribution of Corporation to economic development fund*
   - **(1)** *In general* The contribution of the Corporation to the economic development fund of the Tribe, as provided in section 8.1 of the Hualapai Tribe Agreement—
-    - **(A)** may be used by the Tribe for the limited purpose of enabling the Tribe—
+    - **(A)** may be used by the Tribe for the limited purpose of facilitating settlement of the claims of the Tribe for rights to Colorado River water by enabling the Tribe—
       - **(i)** to acquire Colorado River water rights with the intent to increase the security of the water rights of the Tribe; and
-      - **(ii)** to otherwise facilitate the use of water on the Hualapai Reservation; and
+      - **(ii)** to otherwise facilitate the use of water on the Hualapai Reservation;
-    - **(B)** shall be considered to be a non-Federal contribution that counts toward any non-Federal contribution associated with a settlement of the claims of the Tribe for rights to Colorado River water.
+    - **(B)** shall be considered to be a non-Federal contribution that counts toward any non-Federal contribution associated with a settlement of the claims of the Tribe for rights to Colorado River water; and
+    - **(C)** shall not be—
+      - **(i)** considered to be trust funds; or
+      - **(ii)** subject to responsibility or management by the United States as trustee for the Tribe, members of the Tribe, and the allottees.
   - **(2)** *Limitation on transfer of water rights* The Colorado River water rights acquired by the Tribe may be used off the Hualapai Reservation only for irrigation of acquired appurtenant land, or for storage in accordance with Federal and State law in a permitted recharge facility in the State of Arizona, subject to the conditions that—
     - **(A)** the Tribe shall not seek to transfer or sell accumulated long-term storage credits generated from the storage of the acquired Colorado River water rights; and
-    - **(B)** the Tribe shall not seek approval to change the place of use of the acquired Colorado River water rights, except for the purposes of storing the water in accordance with subparagraph (A).
+    - **(B)** the Tribe shall not seek approval to change the place of use of the acquired Colorado River water rights, except for the purposes of storing the water in accordance with this paragraph.
-  - **(3)** *Expiration* The authority provided under paragraph (2) expires on the earlier of—
+  - **(3)** *Expiration* The limitation provided under paragraph (2) expires on the earlier of—
     - **(A)** the date on which the Hualapai Tribe Water Rights Settlement Agreement becomes enforceable; and
     - **(B)** December 31, 2039.
   - **(4)** *Colorado river water rights counted against claims of Tribe*
-    - **(A)** *In general* If the Hualapai Tribe Water Rights Settlement Agreement does not become enforceable by December 31, 2039, any Colorado River water rights acquired by the Tribe with the contribution of the Corporation to the economic development fund of the Tribe shall be counted, on an acre-foot per acre-foot basis, toward the claims of the Tribe for rights to Colorado River water in any subsequent settlement or adjudication of those claims.
+    - **(A)** *In general* If the Hualapai Tribe Water Rights Settlement Agreement does not become enforceable by December 31, 2039, any Colorado River water rights acquired by the Tribe with the contribution of the Corporation to the economic development fund of the Tribe shall be counted, on an acre-foot per acre-foot basis, toward the claims of the Tribe for rights to Colorado River water.
-    - **(B)** *Effect of paragraph* Nothing in this paragraph restricts any claim for rights of the Tribe to Colorado River water in any subsequent settlement or adjudication.
+    - **(B)** *Effect of paragraph* Nothing in this paragraph restricts any claim for rights of the Tribe to Colorado River water.
-- **(e)** *Future limitations on land taken into trust* As provided in section 10.11 of the Hualapai Tribe Agreement, the parties to the Hualapai Tribe Agreement shall negotiate in good faith with other parties the terms under which any land within the State of Arizona held or acquired in fee by the Tribe may be taken into trust by the United States for the benefit of the Tribe, with any applicable terms to be incorporated into a future agreement settling the claims of the Tribe for rights to Colorado River water, and the Federal law approving the agreement, subject to approval by Congress.
+- **(e)** *Future limitations on land taken into trust* As provided in section 10.11 of the Hualapai Tribe Agreement, the parties to the Hualapai Tribe Agreement shall negotiate in good faith with other parties the terms under which any land within the State of Arizona held or acquired in fee by the Tribe may be taken into trust by the United States for the benefit of the Tribe, with any applicable terms to be incorporated into the Hualapai Tribe Water Rights Settlement Agreement, subject to approval by Congress.

 ## § 6.
 Waivers, releases, and retention of claims

 - **(a)** *Claims by Department under Big Sandy River-Planet Ranch Agreement*
-  - **(1)** *In general* Except as provided in paragraph (3), the Secretary is authorized to execute a waiver and release of all claims of the Department against the Corporation under Federal, State, or any other law for—
+  - **(1)** *In general* Except as provided in paragraph (3), the Secretary is authorized to execute a waiver and release of all claims of the Department, acting in its own capacity, against the Corporation under Federal, State, or any other law for—
     - **(A)** all past and present claims for injury to water rights resulting from the diversion of water by the Corporation from the Wikieup Wellfield or the Freeport Groundwater Wells arising prior to the enforceability date;
     - **(B)** all claims for injury to water rights arising after the enforceability date resulting from the diversion of water by the Corporation from the Wikieup Wellfield or the Freeport Groundwater Wells in a manner not in violation of the Big Sandy River-Planet Ranch Agreement; and
     - **(C)** all past, present, and future claims arising out of, or relating in any manner to, the negotiation or execution of the Big Sandy River-Planet Ranch Agreement.